elugens/hello-javascript/docs/general-javascript-questions/object-properties/property-flags-and-descriptors.md

 ```

 :::note
-Attempting to delete or add properties to a sealed object, or to convert a data property to accessor or vice versa, will fail, either silently or by throwing a TypeError (most commonly, although not exclusively, when in strict mode code).
+Attempting to delete or add properties to a sealed object, convert a data property to an accessor, or vice versa, fails, either silently or by throwing a TypeError (most commonly, although not exclusively, when in strict mode code).
 :::

   </div>